 The timing of these Meter Data Transactions is described in Agreed Procedure 16 "Provision of Meter Data", in accordance with the requirements set out in this Appendix L.

-The Meter Data required for the creation of Settlement Statements are the Metered Generation of all Generator Units, the Net Inter-Jurisdictional Import, the Interconnector Metered Data, and all other Supplier Units.
+The Meter Data required for the creation of Settlement Statements are the Metered Generation of all Generator Units, the Interconnector Metered Data, and all other Supplier Units.

 Each System Operator in its role as a Meter Data Provider shall provide to the Market Operator Meter Data required for the creation of Settlement Statements for which the System Operator has been recorded as the Meter Data Provider as appropriate in its Jurisdiction.

-The System Operators shall agree a process with the Market Operator to determine which one System Operator is responsible for the provision of the Net Inter-Jurisdictional Import Meter Data to the Market Operator.
+Intentionally blank.

 The System Operator in Ireland shall have responsibility for the installation, commissioning and maintenance of metering systems to such standards as are applicable under and set out in the Grid Code or Metering Code for all Transmission Connected Generation Sites in Ireland.